hollyhumphries/mybrookesblog/_posts/2020-10-11-beauty-products-inspired-by-real-life-glossier.md

 ![www.glossier.com](../uploads/untitled-design-6.png)

-Glossier uses Apercu as its Primary font which has unity and minimlism in its typography.
+*Glossier.* uses Apercu as its Primary font which has unity and minimlism in its typography.
 Apercu Bold is used for headlines, Apercu Regular for the body text and Apercu Italics is used for the product description on packaging and on the website.
-Lowercase is used on the packaging.
+Lowercase is used on the packaging. *Glossier.*'s logo ends in a full stop which indicates uniqueness as not many brands choose that type of textaul layout which makes *Glossier.* stand out.

 ![](../uploads/untitled-design-7.png)